dyrector-io/blog/content/blog/2023-02-14-vaultwarden-setup-dyrectorio/index.md

 ### Free alternatives to Hetzner VPS

-If you try to get the most out of Vaultwarden with minimal spending, you can set up free-tier AWS or Cloudflare accounts.
+If you try to get the most out of Vaultwarden with minimal costs, you can set up free-tier AWS or Cloudflare accounts.
 You get minimal hardware which should be sufficient to run Docker and Vaultwarden.

 ## Step 2: Get yourself a domain